compilerla/compiler.la/_posts/2024-03-22-Civic-Tech-Career-Resources.md

 ## Product Companies

-[mRelief](https://www.mrelief.com/): Builds apps and services to help individuals sign up for food stamps
+[mRelief](https://www.mrelief.com/): Builds apps and services to help individuals sign up for food stamps.

 [Transit App](https://manifesto.transitapp.com/jobs): A real-time transit arrivals board in your pocket.

 ## Government Agencies with Digital Services Teams

-*“Digital Services” is loosely defined as agile teams that work similarly to a software consultancy shop.
+“Digital Services” is loosely defined as agile teams that work similarly to a software consultancy shop.
 They are deployed to work directly with subject matter experts in other parts of the agency to assist in solving problems while using agile methodologies and human-centered design.
 The most famous of these is probably the federal team, 18F, but states, counties, and cities are starting to launch their own.
-Below is a list of some of our favorites.*
+Below is a list of some of our favorites.

 *Note: federal jobs you often have to put together a federal resume which can easily run 20 pages and take you a few weeks to assemble; there are really great